-

 - Attendance lists where workshop/training participants have signed for attendance allowance or per diems (paid by the UN).

-- Access to the Atlas system, including ‘view only’ access.
+- Access to the Atlas/Quantum system, including ‘view only’ access.

 - Other documents and information falling under the exceptions set forth in the UNDP Information Disclosure Policy.

-Any matters regarding the LFA are managed at the corporate level of the UNDP Global Fund/Health Implementation Support Team.
-The CO is advised to contact the Team if any issue arises.
+Any matters regarding the LFA are managed at the corporate level of the UNDP Global Fund Partnership and Health Systems Team (GFPHST).
+The CO is advised to contact the Team if any issue arises

 UNDP may provide certain documents to the Global Fund upon request.
 However, each request must be reviewed to make sure that none of the exceptions to document access apply and UNDP regulations and guidance notes are fully observed.